cbeier-studio/Xolmis/docs/institutions.md

 An institution can be an university, an ONG, an enterprise, or other type of entity.

+Open the Institutions module in the main menu **Management → Institutions**.

 ## Adding or editing

 | Field | Required | Description |